-- [The fund] will withhold votes for directors who are executives of a public company and serve on more than two other boards.
-[The fund] will withhold votes for other directors who serve on more than five other boards. - [The fund] will withhold votes for existing directors if they have missed 25% or more of the board's meetings and committee meetings, unless extenuating circumstances are set out in the proxy materials. - [The fund] will vote for proposals to require companies to disclose directors' attendance.
+[The fund] will withhold votes for directors who are executives of a public company and serve on more than one other board.
+[The fund] will withhold votes for other directors who serve on more than five other boards.

+- Withhold vote for a director who is the chairperson of a public company and serves on more than two other boards. - [The fund] will withhold votes for existing directors if they have missed 25% or more of the board's meetings and committee meetings unless extenuating circumstances are set out in the proxy materials. - [The fund] will vote for proposals to require companies to disclose directors' attendance.